tadedav/tadedav/README.md

 ---

-> [!NOTE] Project Showcase
+> [!NOTE]
-> ### Here are some old projects I found while going through my files.
-Most of them are about graphics because showing server-side stuff is harder.
-The code is rough and not polished, but I thought they might be fun to share (some of them on Github).
+> ### Here *below* are some old projects I found while going through my files.
+Most of them are about graphics because showing server-side stuff is harder. *The code is rough and not polished*, but I thought they might be *fun to share* (some of them on Github).

 ---